 The results of the paper are as follows.
-We firstly show that governments always prefer public management when they share the same information as concession holder during the entire project life.
+We firstly show that governments always avoid BOT concessions when they share the same information as the concession holders.
 Indeed public management can always replicate and improve upon the decision of the concession holder in a context of symmetric information.
+In contrast to Engel et al. (2007), the concern for allocative inefficiencies during the BOT concession period makes the shadow cost of public funds relevant in the BOT decision making.
 However, the choice between BOT concession and public management depends on shadow costs of public funds when some information asymmetry arises between governments and public firm managers after the investment phase.
 We highlight two effects.
 On the one hand, BOT concessions relax governments' financial constraints but involve pricing strategies that decrease consumer surplus.
 On the other hand, public management involves financial costs that are associated not only with the investment costs but also with the costs of subsidizing the potential losses of public firms.
 The latter problem is exacerbated by informational asymmetries because public managers have incentives to inflate their cost reports to increase their rents.
 To mitigate such informational costs, governments reduce the output of public firms and, therefore, incur additional costs in terms of a fall in consumer surplus.